 How to Verify Root and SafetyNet Status

 Once you installed Magisk, you can verify your Root and SafetyNet Status.
-When you open Magisk Manager app you will see “MAGISKSU (topjohnwu)” with a green check mark next to it, that means your device is successfully rooted with Magisk.
+When you open the Magisk Manager app you will see “MAGISKSU (topjohnwu)” with a green checkmark next to it, which means your device is successfully rooted with Magisk.

 How to Install Magisk Modules via Magisk Manager